-- (1) Governors appointed by: - (a) Primary Care Trusts for which the Trust provides goods or services; - (b) Local Authorities for an area which includes the whole or part of an area of a public constituency; - (c) Partnership organisations, including local Universities and voluntary organisations;. - (2) Governors elected by; - (a) Members of the public or patients, parents and carers in each of the Constituencies defined in Annexes 1 and 3 of this Constitution; - (b) Individuals within each class of the Staff Constituency defined in Annex 2 of this Constitution.
+- (1) Governors appointed by: - (a) Stakeholders to represent the Trust's main stakeholders;; - (b) Other Local Authorities (Liverpool City Region) for an area which includes the whole or part of an area of a public constituency; - (c) Partnership organisations, including local Universities and voluntary, local interest and community groups.

+(2) Governors elected by;

+- (a) Members of the public or patients, parents and carers in each of the Constituencies defined in Annexes 1 and 3 of this Constitution; - (b) Individuals within each class of the Staff Constituency defined in Annex 2 of this Constitution.